Six firms sign Power Africa deals to add over 300MW to national grid

 The deals were signed during the US-Africa Business Forum in New York as part of Power Africa- an initiative launched by US President Barack Obama in 2013 to develop reliable, affordable, and sustainable power in Africa.

-The deals will see the firms develop solar, wind, hydro, gas and geothermal stations adding to the countries diversified power mix.
+The deals will see the firms develop solar, wind, hydro, gas and geothermal stations adding to the country's diversified power mix.

 “USTDA is pleased to play a leading role in identifying US solutions that can support Kenya’s energy goals and strengthen commercial ties in order to spur long-term, sustainable economic growth,” USTDA Director Leocadia Zak said Wednesday.